-Parliamentary and Provincial Elections and New Parliament
+Parliamentary and Provincial Elections/New Parliament

 On March 21, 2005, the Afghan Independent Electoral Commission (IEC) announced that parliamentary and provincial elections would be held on September 18, 2005.
-District elections were postponed until 2006, because of the complexities of drawing district boundaries, meaning that these councils would not select their representatives to the upper house (Meshrano Jirga).
-In the interim, the 34 provincial councils would select two representatives - one permanent (full four-year term) and one interim, with each interim member to be replaced by a district council selectee when district councils are elected.
+District elections were postponed until some time in 2006 (no date is yet scheduled) because of the complexities of drawing district boundaries.
+This postponement meant that these councils would not select their representatives to the upper house (Meshrano Jirga).
+In the interim, the 34 provincial councils would select two representatives - one permanent (full four-year term) and one interim, with each interim member to be replaced by a district council selectee when these councils are elected.

-The election system was the "Single Non-Transferable Vote System" (SNTV).
-Candidates stood as individuals, not as members of a party list.
+The election system was the "Single Non-Transferable Vote System" (SNTV) in which candidates stand as individuals, not as members of a party list.
 Each voter cast a ballot for only one candidate for the lower house, even though there were multiple representatives per province - the number varying from 2 (Panjsher province) to 33 (Kabul province).
-Herat province has 17 seats; Nangahar, 14; Qandahar, Balkh, and Ghazni, 11 seats each.
+Herat province has 17 representatives; Nangahar, 14; Qandahar, Balkh, and Ghazni, 11 seats each.
 Each of the 34 provincial councils consists of between 9 and 29 seats (Kabul province is largest with 29).
 Some experts had urged that the parliamentary election be conducted by proportional representation because there would be less potential for local manipulation.
 That system was not adopted because of the fears of empowering political parties, which are unpopular in Afghanistan because of the mujahedin parties' links to foreign governments during the anti-Soviet war.
 Even though the vote was not party-based, 70 parties are registered with the Ministry of Justice.

 There were a total of 2,815 candidates (including 347 women) for the lower house and 3,185 candidates (including 279 women) for the provincial councils.
 Out of Afghanistan's 34 provinces, three (Nangahar, Uruzgan, and Zabol) did not have enough female candidates for the provincial elections to ensure at least 25% female representation; these seats remain vacant until the next election.
-During June 25-July 21, over 2 million additional voters registered (those who came of age since the last election or were not originally counted), bringing the total to about 12.5 million, and campaigning began on August 17.
+During June 25-July 21, over 2 million additional voters registered (those who came of age since the presidential election or were not originally counted), bringing the total to about 12.5 million.
 The OSCE and the European Union sent observer missions.
 An Electoral Complaints Commission (ECC) initially disqualified 208 candidates for alleged ties to illegal militias; some disarmed, others withdrew their candidacies.
-A final list of candidates was published on July 12, with only 11 disqualified, although the ECC later disqualified another 28, mostly for alleged links to armed groups.
+A final list of candidates was published on July 12, with only 11 disqualified, although another 28 were later disqualified, mostly for alleged links to armed groups.
 The September 2005 elections cost about \$159 million, all of which came from international donors.
-The United States contributed about \$40 million (from FY2004 and FY2005 supplemental appropriations (P.L.
+The United States contributed about \$40 million (from FY2004 and FY2005 supplemental appropriations, P.L.
 108-106 and P.L.
 109-13).